sandokim/sandokim.github.io/_posts/Registration/2025-01-02-rigid-point-cloud-registration.md

 3. obtain putative correspondences via nearest neighbor matching
 4. estimate the rigid transformation, typically in a robust fashion using RANSAC.

+In recent years, researchers have applied learning to point cloud registration.

+Many of these works focus on **learning the feature descriptors** [14,15,54] and sometimes also the **keypoint detection** [2, 20, 49].

+**The final two steps generally remain unchanged and these approaches still require nearest neighbor matching and RANSAC to obtain the final transformation.**